Festive

 On January 6, the Day of the Three Magi, the

-Slovenes from the Raba Region bring water to church for
+Slovenes from the Raba Region bring water to church

-with this water.
-The “Three Magi” used to go from house to house in
+was aspersed with this water.
+The “Three Magi” used to go from

-order to collect donation.
-The Day of the Three Magi is also the beginning of
+house to house in order to collect donation.
+The Day of the Three Magi is also

-made of red, white and green crepe paper, which they had bound with a cord on their
+attached a dress made of red, white and green crepe paper, which they had bound

-workaday clothes.
-On their heads they wore crowns made of paper, which were
+with a cord on their workaday clothes.
+On their heads they wore crowns made of

-with a ribbon made of paper.
-Furthermore, they carried a staff, which had a
+stars and, sometimes, with a ribbon made of paper.
+Furthermore, they carried a

-star on its tip.
-On the doorstep they sang a Slovene song about the Three Magi,
+staff, which had a star on its tip.
+On the doorstep they sang a Slovene song

-which dates back to the 16th century and is still exists in prayer
+about the Three Magi, which dates back to the 16th century and is

-books.
-After the song they entered the houses and asked for gifts (money),
+still exists in prayer books.
+After the song they entered the houses and asked

 The participants, who went from door to door on